pedrobeirao/sfc17/README.md

 The SFC17 model is a tool to model SFC (Specific Fuel Consumption) curves using a combination of robust linear regression and gaussian processes.
 It allows you to set many parameters: engine numbers, power range and step size, and allows separate modeling of different fuel types.

-The SFC17 model consists of two stages:
+The SFC17 model consists of two components:

 - Robust linear model